Fetch Images

 Fetching images as links

-Contrary to previous endpoint, this endpoint won't only fetch the latest images, but also all previous attemps for a given image type(eg: front-id will have all the attemps registered for the user of the front-id capture).
+When you choose to fetch image links, the response includes all previous attempts for a given image type, For example, front-id will have all the attempts registered for the user of the front-id capture.

-Previous attemps will be under a <type>_prevAttemps field, which is a dictionary where the keys are numeric values representing the timestamp of when the capture was made ( unix time, in milliseconds ).
+Previous attempts are listed under a <type>_prevAttemps field.
+This is a dictionary where the keys are numeric values representing the timestamp of when the capture was made, shown in unix time, in milliseconds.

-Cropped version of images are not available for this endpoint.
+Cropped versions of images are not available for this endpoint.

 Sample